Gabriella439/haskell-nix/project4/README.md

-We can take advantage of this trick to organize our overrides into sections: one set of overrides for disabling tests, another set of overrides for jailbreaking packages, and another set of overrides for jailbreaking packages.
+We can take advantage of this trick to organize our overrides into sections: one set of overrides for disabling tests, another set of overrides for jailbreaking packages, and another set of overrides for disabling haddocks.

 The following `release3.nix` shows how to take advantage of Nix's automation features to streamline such a configuration: